I may have mentioned that

 meteorites and pieces of spacecraft?

-At a recent event, I passed the all-too extended intervals between sales
+At a show in the Midlands some years back, I passed the all-too extended

 Having divined my interest in cryptozoology, Brian recounted his own singular